HathorNetwork/hathor-wallet/QA.md

     1. Unlock it and check that you transactions were loaded with correct balance.

 1. **Transaction detail**
-    1. Click on the last transaction in the list.
+    1. Click on the first transaction in the list.
     1. It should appear the transaction data with the output you received with the time until when it's locked.
     1. Click on the 'Back' link to go back to the main wallet screen.